Rajeev Chandrasekhar: Early life and education

-Rajeev Chandrasekhar was born to Malayali Nair parents in Ahmedabad, Gujarat.
-His father, M. K. Chandrasekharan, was an Air Commodore of the Indian Air Force and was the trainer of Rajesh Pilot.
-His family hails from Desamangalam in the Thrissur district of Kerala.
+Rajeev Chandrasekhar was born to a Malayali Nair family in Ahmedabad, Gujarat.
+His father, M. K. Chandrasekhar, was an Air Commodore in the Indian Air Force and a trainer of Rajesh Pilot, and his mother is Anandavalli Amma.
+His family hails from Kerala.

 Rajeev Chandrasekhar studied at St. Paul's Convent School in Thrissur and completed his schooling at Kendriya Vidyalaya in Bengaluru.
-He then studied electrical engineering at Manipal Institute of Technology.
+He then studied electrical engineering at the Manipal Institute of Technology.
 He obtained his master's degree in computer science in 1988 from the Illinois Institute of Technology in Chicago.